-Discuss the Pacific gray whale migration with any mother and I almost guarantee she’s thinking what I’m thinking—swimming 10,000 miles round-trip to give birth sounds like a pain.
-Nonetheless, San Diego residents are sighting whales right now from shore or by boat which means your kids may have whale-related “why” questions on repetition.
+Discuss the Pacific gray whale migration with any mother and I almost guarantee she’s thinking what I’m thinking—swimming 10,000 miles round-trip to give birth sounds like a lot of work.

 See also: Guide to Birch Aquarium

 - can reach lengths of up to 50 feet, with females measuring larger than males.

 - are pregnant for 13.5 months.

 - swim at an average of 5 mph.

 - sleep or rest, according to scientists, in two ways.
 They rest with their blowholes exposed above water.
 Or, they rest underwater and come up for air every few minutes.
 Some believe that they do not stop swimming during migration and sleep while swimming auto-pilot.